GSA-TTS/identity-handbook/_articles/deploying-sp-to-prod.md

 6. Let the partner know via ZenDesk that their application has now been deployed and in the bottom right-hand corner click the arrow and select **Submit as Solved**.

 7. Generally speaking, we rely on the [recurring IdP deployment process]({% link _articles/appdev-deploy.md %}) to pull in configuration changes, especially new integration launches.
-If a manual deployment is required, follow the steps below:
+If a manual deployment is required, follow the [manual configuration deployment instructions](#manual-configuration-deployment-instructions).

+8. Notify the person who requested the launch / change that the configuration should be live in production and that they should test that everything looks good.

+# Manual Configuration Deployment Instructions

+  *Note to team: check the official deploy guide periodically to make sure these steps stay up to date.
+Steps last updated 10/28/2022*

  * **Prerequisites:**
   Make sure you have prod-power access to run commands for aws-vault.
 You will have to go through steps listed in [identity-devops](https://github.com/18F/identity-devops/wiki/Setting-Up-AWS-Vault) repo for setting up your production access.

   * **Step 1:**